JKD03/Image_Editor/README.md

 # Image Editor in Python
 Made using Tkinter, Tkthemes and Pillow library

-# things it can perform
+# Things it can perform
 - Doodling on Image

   ![preview img](/images/lines.png)